bigmlcom/bigmler/docs/index.rst

 this collection of sources is in turn a Source (to be precise, a ``Composite Source``).
-Each row in a Composite Source can contain one or more images, but it can also contain other fields related to those images, like labels.
+Each row in a Composite Source can contain one or more images, but it can also contain other fields related to those images, like labels, used in classification, or regions, used in object detection.

 When storing images in a repository, is common practice to keep them in directories or compressed files.
-The related fields, like labels, are usually stored as additional files where some attribute points to the image they refer to.
+The related fields, like labels or regions, are usually stored as additional files where some attribute points to the image they refer to.
 In BigML Composite Sources, though, images and annotations can be consolidated as different fields